mhmatthall/notion-todo-sync/readme.md

 ## Files
 - `notionsync.py` is the script itself
 - `init.sh` is a shell script used to repeatedly execute the Python script at a desired interval
-- `sandbox.ipynb` is a Jupyter notebook with my original fiddling to get the script working

 ## Setup
 - [Make a new Notion integration](https://notion.so/my-integrations) and copy your API key.